PreferredAI/cornac/README.md

 Additional dependencies required by models are listed [here](README.md#Models).

 Some algorithm implementations use `OpenMP` to support multi-threading.
-For OSX users, in order to run those algorithms efficiently, you might need to install `gcc` from Homebrew to have an OpenMP compiler:
+For Mac OS users, in order to run those algorithms efficiently, you might need to install `gcc` from Homebrew to have an OpenMP compiler:
 ```bash
 brew install gcc | brew link gcc
 ```